Shahzeen Attari: Perceptions of energy and water

 During her Ph.D., Attari conducted a study on how people perceive how much energy different appliances use.
 In this work Attari and colleagues found that for a sample of 15 activities, participants underestimated energy use and savings by a factor of 2.8 on average, with small overestimates for low-energy activities and large underestimates for high-energy activities.
 This study, published in the Proceedings of the National Academy of Sciences, highlighted the need for communication campaigns to correct these skewed perceptions and inform individuals of ways in which they can most successfully reduce their energy use.
 This study has been summarized by The Economist, The New York Times, and BBC.

 Later Attari independently investigated how participants think about water use.
-In a study also published in the Proceedings of the National Academy of Sciences Attari showed that participants still favor curtailment (doing the same behavior but less of it) over efficiency (switching to more effective technologies that use less energy for the work needed to be done).
+In another study published in the Proceedings of the National Academy of Sciences, Attari showed that participants still favor curtailment (doing the same behavior but less of it) over efficiency (switching to more effective technologies that use less energy for the work needed to be done).
 For a sample of 17 activities, participants underestimated water use by a factor of 2 on average, with large underestimates for high water-use activities.
 Combining both her work on energy and water, Attari showed that perceptions of energy use are far worse than for water use.

 Overall, her work has found that participants consistently underestimate their water and energy use and know surprisingly little about which curtailment efforts will have the greatest impact on the environment.
 She presented these results at TEDx Bloomington, answering the question: why don’t people conserve energy and water?

 Credibility and climate communication

-Another line of research that Attari and collaborators have worked on is to understand the relationship between a climate communicator’s carbon footprint and the effect of their advocacy on participants.
+Another line of research that Attari and collaborators have worked on is to understand the relationship between a climate communicator's carbon footprint and the effect of their advocacy on participants.
 They find that the communicators’ carbon footprint massively affects their credibility and intentions of their audience to conserve energy and also affects audience support for public policies advocated by the communicator.
 They also show that the negative effects of a large carbon footprint on credibility are greatly reduced if the communicator reforms their behavior by reducing their personal carbon footprints.
 The implications of these results are stark: effective communication of climate science and advocacy of both individual behavior change and public policy interventions are greatly helped when advocates lead the way by reducing their own carbon footprint.

 With funding from the Andrew Carnegie Fellowship, Attari is conducting the following research project: Motivating climate change solutions by fusing facts and feelings.

 Attari has assumed the role of both a scientist and activist, using her research to inspire greater change.
 She consistently gives public lectures and academic talks to communicate her research results and to advocate for solutions.